FrankWorldview/blockchain/React.md

 }
 ```

-👉 When React runs this function, it returns UI and displays it on the screen.
+👉 When React runs this function, it returns UI (JSX), which React uses to update the screen.

 ---